Bus Éireann Route 101

 Bus Éireann Route 101 is a bus route in Ireland, that runs from Talbot Street, in Dublin city centre, to the Bus Station in the town of Drogheda, via Swords, Balbriggan and Julianstown.
 It is operated by Bus Éireann and is the main bus route connecting Drogheda to Dublin.
-Routes 101X and 100X are peak time express services using the Dublin Port Tunnel and M1 motorway and route 101N a weekend Nightrider service.
+Routes 101X and 100X are peak time express services using the Dublin Port Tunnel and M1 motorway.
+In 2023 the 101 route was upgraded to a full 24-hour service from Sunday May 7, with 293 departures targeted per week.
+The new timetable is operated by Bus Eireann and includes a fleet of new, fully accessible double and single deck coaches on the route.

 Route

 101

 Route 101 operates every 20 – 30 minutes from Talbot Street in Dublin City Centre to Drogheda Bus Station.
 It runs along the Swords Quality Bus Corridor, via Gardiner Street, Dorset Street, Drumcondra Road Lower, Drumcondra Road Upper, Swords Road, Dublin Airport, Dublin Road (Swords), Swords Bypass, Lissenhall, Blakes Cross, Balrothery, Dublin Street (Balbriggan), Bridge Street (Balbriggan), Drogheda Street (Balbriggan), Gormanston Cross, Julianstown and Dublin Road (Drogheda), utilising the R132 road for a large portion of its journey.